mSvcBench/muBench/Docs/Manual.md

 Take care of controlling the eventual completion of the deployment/undeployment operation with `kubectl get pods` command.

-> *NOTE* :  `K8sParameters` can contain the keys `replicas`, `cpu-requests`, `cpu-limits`, `memory-requests` ,`memory-limits` to enforce these properties for all Pods of the µBench applation, overriding possible values in `workmodel.json `.
+> *NOTE* :  `K8sParameters` can contain the keys `replicas`, `cpu-requests`, `cpu-limits`, `memory-requests` ,`memory-limits` to enforce these properties for all Pods of the µBench application, overriding possible values in `workmodel.json `.
 For instance, `"replicas": 2` implies that every service will have 2 replicas.

 ---